Pregnancy Risk Assessment Monitoring System (PRAMS)

 In Texas, PRAMS provides the most comprehensive population-based data on maternal health during and after pregnancy.
 Along with several other state agencies and stakeholders, the Department of State Health Services (DSHS) uses PRAMS data to inform, develop, and drive policies to improve the health of Texas mothers and babies.

 Previously reported annually as a Databook, Texas PRAMS data are now published in an interactive dashboard.
 You may the view the PRAMS Data Dashboard on the Texas Health Data site.
-The dashboard currently displays survey results in three different views and is updated annually.
-Due to the CDC timeline for data collection, data cleaning, and weighting, the data is generally available two years after the end of each birth year.
+The dashboard currently displays survey results in three different views and updates annually.
+Due to the CDC timeline for data collection, data cleaning, and weighting, data is generally available two years after the end of each birth year.

-Texas 2018 PRAMS Databook Summary (790KB, PDF)
+Texas 2018 PRAMS Databook Summary (790KB, PDF).

 2012-2019 Texas PRAMS Data Dashboard is updated annually.